OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/jira-snow-integration.md

 **Problem Statement**: The support team receives a ticket from a customer, which it identifies as a 'defect', and sends to the development team for resolution.
 The development team responds that the 'identified defect' is a 'known defect' and is in process of resolution before the next release.\

-**Solution**: When Jira and ServiceNow are bi-directionally integrated using \{{SITENAME\}}, the status of this defect would have already synchronized to ServiceNow as 'In Progress' along with the expected resolution date.
+**Solution**: When Jira and ServiceNow are bi-directionally integrated using <code class="expression">space.vars.SITENAME</code>, the status of this defect would have already synchronized to ServiceNow as 'In Progress' along with the expected resolution date.
 The response to customer could have been faster.

 * Multiple customers report similar issues related to the product.
 * The support team identifies these tickets and reports them as a ‘problem’ to the backend team.